Tomorrow I’m leaving town on a two-week birding trip so here’s the latest Downtown peregrine news just before I go.

 Early Monday morning Lori Maggio saw Fledgling #3 on the third floor ledge of Lawrence Hall but he wasn’t seen again until evening rush hour, standing near the bus lane at 304 Wood Street.
 The PA Game Commission dispatched an officer at 4:24p.
 Meanwhile the bird attracted a crowd.
 Volunteer Michael Leonard guarded the bird until Deputy Game Warden Jonah Thompson arrived.
 Thank you, Michael!!

 There are two more to go and some may need to be rescued multiple times.
-Keep an eye out in Downtown Pittsburgh and call the PA Game Commission at 724-238-9523 if you find a peregrine on the ground.
+Keep an eye out in Downtown Pittsburgh and call PA Game Commission Central Dispatch at 1-833-PGC-WILD if you find a peregrine on the ground.
 Corral the bird and wait patiently until the officer arrives.

 Dori and Louie confirmed in Downtown Pittsburgh.